leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

-To kick off the `Store` state contains two properties that the MapBase relies on.
+To kick off, the `Store` state contains two properties that the MapBase relies on.

 ```
 // src/app/store.ts